steve-hewitt/amazon/README.md

 UC Berkeley School of Information<br>
 Capstone Project<br>

 <p>An examination of deforestation-linked fires in the Brazilian state of Pará.
-Using satellite fire detections and supplimentary governmental data we aim to predict which deforested areas will experience fires, and once fires start we forecast how they will spread.</p>
+Using satellite fire detections and supplementary governmental data we aim to predict which deforested areas will experience fires, and once fires start we forecast how they will spread.</p>

 <section><b>Project Team:</b>
 <ul><li>Steven Hewitt</li>